venturalp/reactnd-project-myreads-starter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Extra

+As an extra I've added a feature that allows the user to change books from shelves by drag and drop, it only works on desktop platforms, but it's still a plus :)

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.